Azure/Verified-Telemetry/README.md

 ## Resource Requirements

-We expect Verified Telemetery code to run on microcontrollers, which have very limited amounts of flash and RAM.
-Below is our resource requirements to add verified telemetry code:
+Verified Telemetry is designed to run on resource contrained MCUs, flash and RAM is limited.
+Below is our resource requirements for Verified Telemetry:

 | Type      | Size  |
 | --------- | ----- |